cdstamper/twitter-cleaner/README.md

 # twitter-cleaner
-Simple command line utility for deleting old tweets, written in typescript and compiled to node/es6.
-Twitter Developer key required for API access, sign up for free at https://developer.twitter.com/.
+Simple command line utility for deleting old tweets.
+Twitter Developer key required for API access, sign up for free at https://developer.twitter.com/ (would be trivial to add account-level auth but the rate limits are not as generous)

 ***NOTE: Currently twitter-cleaner deletes all tweets that it finds.
 Do NOT run this tool unless you want your entire timeline deleted.***